 These studies are already showing the health benefits of a fresh diet versus extruded commercial kibble.

-Here’s a short summary of the results of two scientific studies on fresh dog food -
+Here’s a short summary of the results of a few scientific studies on fresh dog food -

-Studies show that dogs fed fresh veggies at least three times per week reduced the growth of certain cancers
+- Studies show that dogs fed fresh veggies at least three times a week reduced the growth of certain cancers

-Fresh diets were well tolerated by dogs with excellent palatability / digestibility
+- Fresh diets are well tolerated by dogs with excellent palatability / digestibility

 Read the studies / articles here yourself -